 Artwork | Wrap in acid-free packing paper followed by bubble wrap; use custom-made crates for high-value pieces. |

-Sensitive Electronics | Place in rigid containers with foam inserts for added protection, and seal tightly with packing tape. |
+Sensitive Electronics | Place in rigid containers with foam inserts for added protection and seal tightly with packing tape. |

 Perishable Goods | Pack in temperature-controlled containers with ample insulation and air pillows to maintain freshness. |

-Document and Photographs | Store in acid-free folders and use rigid containers to prevent bending or damage. |
+Documents and Photographs | Store in acid-free folders and use rigid containers to prevent bending or damage. |

 Mirrors can easily crack or break if not packed properly.
 Using corner protectors and wrapping them in foam sheets offers better protection.